 School of Nursing Diversity Book Club Review: “The Immortal Life of Henrietta Lacks” by Rebecca Skloot

-Description: An SoN Diversity Book Club discussion of the 2010 best selling book "The Immortal Life of Henrietta Lacks," that describes the collision between ethics, race, medicine, scientific discovery and faith healing.
+Description: A School of Nursing Diversity Book Club discussion of the 2010 best selling book "The Immortal Life of Henrietta Lacks," that describes the collision between ethics, race, medicine, scientific discovery and faith healing.
 This session fulfills the Responsible Conduct of Research (RCR) credit.

 Building and Sustaining Interdisciplinary Research Teams: Strategies for Success

 - Annie Heiderscheit, PhD, MT-BC, FAMI, LMFT, Center for Spirituality & Healing

 - Debra Skaar, PharmD, College of Pharmacy

 - Mary Fran Tracy,

 PhD, RN, CCNS, FAAN, UMMC, Fairview Critical Care Nurse Specialist

 - Craig Weinert, MD, MPH, School of Medicine; Director - UMMC Medical ICU